sertit/eoreader/docs/custom.md

   be used
 - `constellation`: product constellation.
 If not provided, `CUSTOM` will be set.
 Either a string of a `Constellation` enum.
 - `product_type`: product type.
 If not provided, `CUSTOM` will be set.
-- `resolution`: product default resolution.
-If not provided, the stack resolution will be used.
+- `pixel_size`: product default pixel size.
+If not provided, the stack pixel size will be used.

 For optical products, two additional keyword can be set to compute the hillshade band: